nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 :::

-Founded in 2020, Polymarket is the world’s largest decentralized prediction market platform, allowing traders to speculate on the outcomes of world events by buying and selling binary option shares using cryptocurrency.
+Founded in 2020, Polymarket is the world’s largest decentralized prediction market platform, enabling traders to speculate on the outcomes of world events by buying and selling binary option shares using cryptocurrency.

 NautilusTrader provides a venue integration for data and execution via Polymarket's Central Limit Order Book (CLOB) API.
 The integration leverages the [official Python CLOB client library](https://github.com/Polymarket/py-clob-client)